MagnaXSoftware/python-inlineimporter/README.md

-# InlineImporter
+# Inline-Importer

-InlineImporter is a library for python projects that uses the PEP 302 import protocol to inline libraries into a script.
+Inline-Importer is a library for python projects that uses the PEP 302 import protocol to inline libraries into a single-file script.

 ## Why?